The Dallas Mavericks Are Back But Will They Be Coming Back Better Than Ever?

-The Mavericks had a hard time staying healthy last season but things are looking good for the 2021 season.
+The Dallas Mavericks had a hard time staying healthy in 2020 but things are looking good for the 2021 season.

+Kristaps Poszingis’ rehab has gone without issue and he will return soon.

 Dwight Powell and Jalen Brunson are both full to go to take part in team practices.